decaporg/decap-cms/website/content/docs/writing-style-guide.md

 Use simple and direct language.
 Avoid using unnecessary phrases, such as saying “please.”

-Do: To create a ReplicaSet, ...
+Do: To create an entry, ...

-Don't: In order to create a ReplicaSet, ...
+Don't: In order to create an entry, ...
 _____

 Do: See the configuration file.